This guide covers everything you need to know to create WooCommerce popups for your store, even with no previous experience.

 Step 1: Get a free Wisepops account

 To create a WooCommerce popup, we need an app.

-Our go-to choice, obviously, is Wisepops.
-The first step: create a Wisepops account and connect it to your WooCommerce store.
+Create a free account and connect it to your WooCommerce store.

 Sign up for a free account using Google sign-in or the traditional way.
 Follow the simple steps in the short video below to sign up for a free trial.